alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 Does your entity loaded by a ``@OneToOne`` relationship loads also a ``@OneToMany`` relationship in a ``EAGER`` way?

-It's the kind of question you will have to answer.
+It's the kind of question you will need to answer.

 ### The famous N+1 issue